-It is the responsibility of the RIT EH&S Department to help ensure faculty, staff, and students have a safe and healthy working and learning environment in all RIT owned and operated laboratories and/or studios.
+It is the responsibility of the RIT EH&S Department to help ensure faculty, staff, students, and visitors have a safe and healthy working and learning environment in all RIT owned and operated laboratories and/or studios.
 In order to accomplish this, RIT has developed a Laboratory and Chemical Hygiene Safety Program that includes guidelines to ensure safe work practices and training to keep faculty, staff and students current with regards to these established guidelines.

 The goal of RIT’s Laboratory and Chemical Hygiene Safety Program is to minimize the risk of exposure, injury/illness to employees and students while working in laboratories by ensuring that they are provided with the appropriate information, support, and equipment needed to work safely.